dgkanatsios/azuregameserversscalingkubernetes/docs/installation.md

 simplenodejsudp-collection-example   5          5                   Running                     Running
 ```

+If you don't see "Running" in both states in the beginning, please try again.
+Remember that the flow of events is

+- DedicatedGameServerCollection will create 5 DedicatedGameServers
+- Each DedicatedGameServer will create a single Pod
+- Kubernetes will pull the Docker image for the Pod and begin it
+- As soon as Pod is running, "Running" state will be reported in its parent DedicatedGameServer
+- When the game server begins executing, it should report "Running" state to the API Server
+- The DedicatedGameServerController will have GameServerCollectionState equal to "Running" state only if all DedicatedGameServers are in the "Running" state.
+Same applies to PodCollectionState.

-Now, try `kubectl get dgs` to see the statuses of each individual DedicatedGameServer
+Now, try `kubectl get dgs` to see the statuses of each individual DedicatedGameServer.
+As mentioned, all should be "Running"

 ```
 NAME                                       ACTIVEPLAYERS   GAMESERVERSTATE   PODSTATE   PORTS                                                    PUBLICIP